 Welcome to the Isle of Tiree

 The Isle of Tiree is the most westerly island of the Inner Hebrides.
 It is relatively small - about twelve miles long and three miles wide - and very flat.
-Although the name means 'the land of corn' it has been described variously as 'a raised beach' and 'the land below the waves'.
+Although the island is famous for its fertility it has been described variously as 'a raised beach' and 'the land below the waves'.

 The island has a mild climate with some of the highest levels of sunshine recorded anywhere in the British Isles.
 It benefits from the moderating influence of the Gulf Stream ensuring that frost is rare and evenings in mid-summer are warm and balmy.